-I’m sure that this post will be as interesting and informative to C virgins (i.e. beginners) as it will be to those who are well versed in C. So let me start by saying that extern keyword applies to C variables (data objects) and C functions.
-Basically extern keyword extends the visibility of the C variables and C functions.
-Probably that’s is the reason why it was named as extern.
+I’m sure this post will be as interesting and informative to C virgins (i.e. beginners) as it will be to those who are well-versed in C. So let me start by saying that the extern keyword applies to C variables (data objects) and C functions.
+Basically, the extern keyword extends the visibility of the C variables and C functions.
+That’s probably the reason why it was named extern.

 int foo(int arg1, char arg2);